cassiebreviu/intro-nlp-wine-reviews/README.md

 vector, vectorizer = get_vector_feature_matrix(df['description'])
 ```

-Now create our feature matrix
+Now create our feature matrix.
+If you get a MemoryError here reduce the max_features in the CountVectorizer.

 ```python
 features = vector.todense()